Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 Click Finish:

 Repeat this for a second user; we want one regular domain user and one named domain administrator account.
-To add domain admin privileges to one of the accounts, open the properties for that user:

 Most of this configuration could be automated, either by using a Sysprep image to roll out images over the network or by using command prompt or PowerShell.
 However, I think there’s value in following a manual process from time to time, if for no other reason than to stay up to date on the process of administering systems.
-It also allows the analyst to gain a better understanding of the systems with which they will be working.
+It also allows the analyst to gain a better understanding of the systems with which they’ll be working.

-At this point, take a(nother) snapshot of the system, so that it can be easily rolled back to a known working state after testing if and when necessary.
+At this point, take another snapshot of the system so that it can be easily rolled back to a known working state after testing, if and when necessary.
 The updated network diagram should look like this:

 Extra Credit